KAR-NG/Predicting-House-Prices-in-Boston_UniqueVersion/boston.md

 caret::R2(predictions_pls, test.data$house.value)
 ```

-    ## [1] 0.7689151
+    ## [1] 0.7688283

 ``` r
 caret::RMSE(predictions_pls, test.data$house.value)
 ```

-    ## [1] 4.527849
+    ## [1] 4.529281

 ### 5.6 KNN

 K-Nearest Neighbors (KNN) is the very first non-parametric model to be
 implemented.
 It does not need to comply with parametric assumptions as
 well as the collinearity issue.
-However, this methods uses the
+This method uses the neighboring points
-neighboring points to make the estimation during prediction.
+to make estimations during prediction.

 ``` r
 model_knn <- train(house.value ~., data = boston,